Body of murdered British teenager's girlfriend found in Thailand

 Parents identified daughter from braces on her teeth and jewellery

-The missing girlfriend of a British teenager murdered in Thailand has been found dead, local police have confirmed.
+The missing girlfriend of a British teenager murdered in Thailand has been found dead.

-Officers discovered the body of 16-year-old Suraphltchaya Khamsa in a shallow grave in woodland around three miles from where her boyfriend Woramet Ben Taota was found on 7 May.
+Officers discovered the body of Suraphltchaya Khamsa, 16, in a shallow grave in woodland around three miles from where her boyfriend Woramet Ben Taota was found on 7 May.

 Her body was identified by her parents and grandparents from the braces on her teeth and the jewellery she had been wearing.